-Use machine-parented data when you want to use global data definitions for Mealy and Moore charts, which do not support data store memory (see Overview of Mealy and Moore Machines for details).
+Use machine-parented data when you want to use global data definitions for Mealy charts, which do not support data store memory (see Overview of Mealy and Moore Machines for details).
 Otherwise, avoid using machine-parented data.
 The presence of machine-parented data in a model prevents reuse of generated code and other code optimizations.
 This type of data is also incompatible with many Simulink and Stateflow features.

 For example, the following features do not support machine-parented data:

 Simulink functions (see What Is a Simulink Function?)

 Implicit change events (see Keywords for Implicit Events)

 Detection of unused data (see Diagnostic for Detecting Unused Data)

 Model referencing (see Limitations on All Model Referencing in the Simulink documentation)